aakash17kc/ContentServer/ServiceDescription.md

         "creator" : "aakash"
         }'
         * Creates a comment for the postId mentioned in the query params.
-        * The resonse also contains the associated postId
+        * The response also contains the associated postId
         * ![Optional Image Alt Text](src/main/resources/images/comments.png)
       * **/comments/{commentId}** -curl --location --request GET 'localhost:8080/v1/comments/1'
         * Returns the comment with the commentId